Description

 - Quantum-double code — A quantum-double model with \(G=\mathbb{Z}_2\) is the surface code.
 Non-stabilizer surface-code states can be prepared by augmenting the surface code with a quantum double model [39].

-- Translationally invariant stabilizer code — Translation-invariant 2D qubit topological stabilizer codes are equivalent to several copies of the Kitaev surface code via a local constant-depth Clifford circuit [104–106].
+- 2D lattice stabilizer code — Translation-invariant 2D qubit lattice stabilizer codes are equivalent to several copies of the Kitaev surface code via a local constant-depth Clifford circuit [154–156].
+There exists an algorithm with which one can determine the fusion and braiding rules of a 2D translationally invariant qubit code, and decompose the given code into copies of the surface code [157].

-- Floquet color code — The ISG of the Floquet color code is the stabilizer group of one of three realizations of the \(\mathbb{Z}_2\) 2D surface code.
+- Floquet color code — The ISG of the Floquet color code is the stabilizer group of one of nine realizations of the \(\mathbb{Z}_2\) 2D surface code.

 - Honeycomb Floquet code — Measurement of each check operator of the honeycomb Floquet code involves two qubits and projects the state of the two qubits to a two-dimensional subspace, which we regard as an effective qubit.
 These effective qubits form a surface code on a hexagonal superlattice.
 Electric and magnetic operators on the embedded surface code correspond to outer logical operators of the Floquet code.
 In fact, outer logical operators transition back and forth from magnetic to electric surface code operators under the measurement dynamics.
-Inspired by this code, stabilizer measurement circuits consisting of two-body measurements have been designed for the surface code [75,76].
+Inspired by the honeycomb Floquet code, various weight-two measurement schemes have been designed [53–55], with the scheme in Ref.
+[54] being a special case of DWR.
+Numerical comparisons have been performed [158].

 - Subsystem surface code